react-cosmos/react-cosmos/README.md

 Proxies have two parts:

 1. **Configuration.** Done once per project, inside [cosmos.proxies.js](#where-to-put-proxies).
-Some proxies might not require any options so it's just a matter of adding a package name to a list (similar to Babel plugins).
+Import proxy packages, call their default export (always a *create* function) and add the result to the list of exported proxies.
+Some proxies require options, others work out of the box.
 2. **Activation**.
 Triggered by a special fixture attribute.
 Eg. The React Router proxy activates when `fixture.url` is defined, otherwise it's a noop.
 Proxies can also be always-active, but it's a best practice to make proxies opt-in to avoid useless overhead.

 #### Where to put proxies?